-- Plan appropriate work/activities for their pupils - Ensure that support is available for all children (inclusive "quality first" teaching) - Differentiate the curriculum to take account of different learning styles, interests, abilities - Ensure that all children can be included in tasks/activities - Monitor individual progress - Celebrate achievement - Identify in liaison with SENDco and Learning support assistants those children who require additional or different support in order to make progress. - Set targets in liaison with SENDco and Learning support assistants
+- Plan appropriate work/activities for their pupils and adapt it if necessary - Ensure that support is available for all children (inclusive "quality first" teaching) - Differentiate the curriculum to take account of different learning styles, interests, abilities and ensure it is accessible to all - Ensure that all children can be included in tasks/activities- according to the Equality Act 2010 - Ensure the learning environment meets the individual needs of their class. - Monitor individual progress - Celebrate achievement - Identify in liaison with SENDCo and Learning support assistants those children who require additional or different support in order to make progress. - Set targets in liaison with SENDCo and Learning support assistants